Executive Functions: What They Are and 7 Ways to Strengthen Them

 The natural consequences of your choices can be the best learning experience.

 If this is an area your child struggles with, try the problem-solving wheel to help teach effective problem-solving skills.
 Give them hypothetical scenarios and ask them to choose the best option(s) for solving the problem.

 Practicing frequently will help them to be able to apply these skills in real-life situations.
 You can even act out different scenarios and use pretend play to practice social skills and problem-solving at the same time.

 3. Play Physical Activities That Require Attention

-Games like freeze dance, musical chairs, simon says, duck duck goose, red light green light, etc are a fun and playful way to exercise our brain and improve executive functions.
+Games like freeze dance, musical chairs, Simon says, duck duck goose, red light green light, etc are a fun and playful way to exercise our brain and improve executive functions.

 4. Play Sorting Games

-Children can be asked to sort different objects by different rules, such as first sorting by colour, then mixing them back up and asking them to re-sort by shape.
+Children can be asked to sort different objects by different rules, such as first sorting by color, then mixing them back up and asking them to re-sort by shape.
 This type of sorting game helps improve cognitive flexibility – the ability to adjust your thinking from an old situation to a new situation.